msgpo/TBCK/Readme.md

 ### Overall Project Goal

 * Remove/disable all Thunderbird telemetry
-* Remove/disable all "startup connections"
+* Remove/disable or reduce all "startup connections"
 * Reduce all traffic caused by "_unneeded startup connections_".
 * Prevent leaks & exposures caused by fingerprinting attacks
 * Disable all sync/monitoring/pocket & other "useless" features